-Named for our 14th president, Burnett Hall is where ladies of the freshman begin their Carson-Newman journey.
+Named for our 14th president, Burnett Hall is where ladies of the freshman class begin their Carson-Newman journey.
 Burnett is often credited with becoming a home away from home.
 A renovated student lounge provides a great place to meet new friends.
 Study areas, a community kitchen and laundry all provide the living space needed while on campus.
-Residents host “Boonett” at Halloween, decorating the rooms and halls and opening their doors for community-wide trick or treat.

 Our campus gem.
 Sarah Swann Hall was built in 1904 and is recognized by the Tennessee Historical Commission.
-From two parlors on the main floor, a student study parlor, and community kitchen, Swann offers a blend of modern conveniences mixed with old southern charm.
+With two parlors on the main floor, a student study parlor, and community kitchen, Swann offers a blend of modern conveniences mixed with old southern charm.
 Other features include a TV lounge, laundry room and newly renovated balcony.
-Swann Hall is reserved for women in their sophomore, junior, or senior year.
+Swann Hall is reserved for women in their sophomore, junior, and senior years.

 Heritage offers traditional residence hall housing for all male students.
 Heritage residents form bonds that carry throughout their time at Carson-Newman and beyond.
 The hall offers a student lounge, laundry and community kitchen space.
 Originally named “New Men’s”, Heritage is on the western end of campus, next to Dougherty Science Center and the Kazee-Hollifield Softball Complex

 Along with serving as the University’s welcome center, Butler Hall provides housing for junior and senior men.
 A newly renovated student lounge provides space for students to study or hang out.
 The hall also features laundry and a kitchen.